Frequently Asked Questions

 However, if you would like to explore the material without a group, the Student Text for each course is accessible and fun reading.
 You will learn from the text and if you also get the Leader's Guide you can explore the class exercises on your own.

-All courses are available on Amazon.com or directly from the Massachusetts Bible Society.
+All courses are available on Amazon.com.
 Course materials are available in regular, large print, and Kindle editions.
 See the Bible Courses pages for direct links to the Amazon pages.

 When studying with a group, you will have homework.
 For those who want to take the course informally, your homework is mostly, "Read the next chapter and think about the reflection questions."
 However, if you want to go deeper, you have the option of doing the "Extra Mile" homework, which generally includes some research and writing.
 Those who complete all three courses and do the Extra Mile work for each may be awarded a Certificate in Biblical Literacy.